Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Learn all the tips and tricks to make the best baked camembert.

 Additionally, to be extra safe, wrap the wooden box in foil, and arrange it on a baking sheet to avoid any cheese spillage (I never had this issue, but just in case).

-– Check the oven temperature
+Check the oven temperature

-Make sure the oven temperature sticks to 180ºC/350ºF/Gas 4 (fan oven 160C), and not above than that.
+Make sure the oven temperature sticks to 180ºC/350ºF/Gas 4 (fan oven 160C), and not above that.

-– Score a deep cross or a crosshatch pattern
+Score a deep cross or a crosshatch pattern

 Some people actually cut the top rind entirely, this is really up to your taste, I’m definitely a rind lover, so I keep it on mine.

-– Season well the Camembert
+Season well the top of the rind

 DID YOU MAKE THIS RECIPE?

 Please let me know how you liked it!
-Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!
-Looking at your pictures always makes me smile *and super hungry*!
+Leave a comment and/or a rating below, and share a picture and tag @thepetitecook on Instagram!

 The Best Baked Camembert